david-pizzi-cg/github-coding-agent-demo/README.md

 **Note**: If GitHub Copilot defaults to main branch despite instructions, this demonstrates the platform's current limitations in branch selection.

-### **Phase 6: Completion via GitHub MCP** 🎉
+### **Phase 6: Human Review & Completion** 🎉
 **User Prompt:**
 ```
-Excellent!
-The GitHub Coding Agent has created the PR and self-reviewed it.
-The fix looks good.
-Can you merge it into the demo branch (or main if that's where the PR was targeted), delete the copilot fix branch and close the issue after adding a comment to it?
+I've reviewed the draft PR from GitHub Coding Agent and I'm happy with the changes.
+The CSS link fix looks correct.
+Please mark the PR as ready for review and merge it.
 ```

 **Expected AI Actions:**
-- Review the GitHub Coding Agent's work
+- Review the GitHub Coding Agent's draft PR and changes
+- Analyze the fix: `href="styls.css"` → `href="styles.css"`
+- Use `mcp_github_update_pull_request` to mark as ready for review (remove draft status)
-- Use `mcp_github_merge_pull_request` to merge PR into the target branch (demo or main)
+- Use `mcp_github_merge_pull_request` to merge PR into the target branch
-- Use `mcp_github_add_issue_comment` to add completion comment to the issue
 - Issue will auto-close due to "Fixes #" in PR description
 - Delete the copilot fix branch locally and remotely
-- Confirm all cleanup completed successfully
+- Confirm merge and cleanup completed successfully

 ### **Phase 7: Post-Demo Cleanup** 🔧
 **User Prompt:**
 ```
-Finally, can you now delete the demo branch locally and remotely?
+Great!
+Now that the fix is merged, can you delete the demo branch both locally and remotely, and switch back to the main branch?
 ```

 **Expected AI Actions:**